blockchain-unica/rosetta-smart-contracts/README.md

+# Rosetta Smart Contracts

-# A comparison of smart contracts languages in different blockchain platforms
+A chrestomathy of smart contracts, including implementations of use cases in different smart contract languages.

 ## Use cases
 1. [Bet](contracts/bet)